Friday

 Artistic Statement

-Attentive to multiple systems of value, my work aims to provoke social reflection and to generate aesthetic pleasure.
-The textures i see and use in various mediums to layer the story's context are of great interest to me.
-I see this aesthetic component as an important part of the documentary process, equal to its social and historical aspects: by providing a compelling vision of our shared history, documentary art deepens conscience remembrance.
+Attentive to multiple systems of value, my work aims to provoke social reflection and aesthetic appreciation.
+The textures I see and utilize to reframe and deepen a story's context are of great interest to me.
+I view this aesthetic component as an important part of the documentary process, equal to its social and historical aspects: by providing a compelling vision of our shared history, documentary photography deepens conscience remembrance.